craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### September 15, 2019
+ * Cabal (Common Architecture for Building Applications and Libraries) is Haskell's package manager.

 ### September 14 2019
 * In Bash, `date -r <filename>` will show a file's date modified.
 You can use [date formatting](https://linux.die.net/man/1/date) as well: `date -r <filename> "+%m-%d-%Y %H:%M:%S"`